-A Star is Born: Ranking Lady Gaga’s most dynamite performances
+A Star is Born: Ranking Lady Gaga’s most dynamite performances and songs

-The remake of A Star Is Born, everyone involved wanted the musical to be legit as hell.
+Even before we watched A Star Is Born, everyone involved wanted the musical to be legit as hell.
 Speaking at CinemaCon (where Warner Bros. debuted the first “poignant, honest” footage of the movie), Cooper explained that Gaga convinced him to sing live for the movie with the singer apparently telling him, “What I can’t stand in movies is when it’s playback.”
 Same, girl.
 Same.

-Gaga – otherwise known as Stefani Germanotta – is renowned for her amazing singing skills and singular stage and screen presence that straddles between high camp and powerful sincerity.
-If you loved the movie and are desperate to see more of Lady Gaga (I mean who doesn’t), the musician has been attempting small strides in recent years to become a respected actor (with very mixed results).
-Here’s a ranking of her six roles so far that showcase her development over the years.
+Gaga – otherwise known as Stefani Germanotta – is renowned for her amazing singing skills and singular stage & screen presence that straddles between high camp and powerful sincerity.
+If you loved A Star Is Born and are desperate to see more of Lady Gaga (I mean who doesn’t), the musician has been attempting small strides in recent years to become a respected actor (with very mixed results).
+Here’s a look at roles that have showcased her development over the years.

 This vivid extended music video saw Beyoncé stealing the show with the few spoken lines that are actually uttered in the entire thing.
 While Gaga’s acting skills weren’t exactly prominent in the pop-art soaked b-movie homage, her screen presence most certainly was.
-She might not be giving us any Meryl Streep (The Post) realness in the video, but she’s undoubtedly got compelling levels of star appeal.
+Gaga might not be giving us any Meryl Streep (The Post) realness in the video, but she’s undoubtedly got compelling levels of star appeal.

-5. La Camaleón: Machete Kills (2013)
+“La Camaleón”: Machete Kills (2013)

-4. Lady Gaga: “3-Way (The Golden Rule)” (2011)
+“3-Way (The Golden Rule)” (2011)

 This Saturday Night Live sketch from musical-comedy trio The Lonely Island hints at the possibility Gaga has more to offer than just a dazzling demeanor and great voice.
 Starring in the raunchy short alongside fellow actor-musician Justin Timberlake and the always wonderful Andy Samberg (That’s My Boy), Gaga shows she also has a wicked sense of comedy timing and a droll grasp of humor.

-3. Scáthach: American Horror Story: Roanoke (2016)
+Scáthach: American Horror Story: Roanoke (2016)

 Bertha: Sin City: A Dame to Die For (2014)

 Gaga’s second collaboration with Rodriguez involves much of the same as the director had her doing in Machete Kills – namely talking with a cigarette in her mouth.
-Yet somehow, even though her character only enjoys a brief role, Gaga delivers one of the most captivating and charming performances of the entire movie.
+Yet somehow, even though her character only enjoys a brief role, Gaga delivers one of the most captivating & charming performances of the entire movie.
 She’s just the right amount of cartoonish.